arifimran5/http_loadbalancer/README.md

 - **Round-Robin Scheduling**: The load balancer uses a round-robin scheduling algorithm to distribute incoming requests across multiple servers.
 - **Server Health Checks**: The load balancer periodically checks the health of each server by sending HEAD requests.
 If a server is unhealthy, it is skipped until it becomes healthy again.
 - **Automatic Server Failover**: If a server becomes unhealthy, the load balancer automatically redirects requests to the next available server.
-- **Configurable Server List**: You can easily add or remove servers from the load balancer by calling the `AddServer` method.

-### Test Server

-- **Simple HTTP Server**: The test server is a basic HTTP server that responds with a "Hello, World!" message.

 ## Usage